dingo-d/dingo-d/README.md

 ## What I've worked on in the past

-I've worked as a WordPress Engineer at [Infinum](https://infinum.com) where I helped establish their WordPress team and the practices within the team (seting up coding standards and best practices, writing handbook, managing team, hiring, etc.).
+I've worked as a WordPress Engineer at [Infinum](https://infinum.com) where I helped establish their WordPress team and the practices within the team (setting up coding standards and best practices, writing a handbook, managing a team, hiring, etc.).
-I still work on some of their open source projects in my spare time 🙂 I was a team representative at wordpress.org's Themes Team few years back.
-I mostly worked on automated tools and establising some processes within the team with the rest of the team reps.
+I still work on some of their open-source projects in my spare time 🙂 I was a team representative at wordpress.org's Themes Team a few years back.
+I mostly worked on automated tools and established some processes within the team with the rest of the team reps.

-## What I do now?
+## What do I do now?

+Most of my working hours these days are spent on client work.

-Currenlty I'm tinkering with parsing MJML with PHP.
+On the personal projects side, which I'd like to work on more (but don't because I value my work-life balance), is tinkering with parsing MJML with PHP.
 It's fun 😅

-I mostly work on client projects.
-If you have a backend heavy project you need help with, feel free to contact me.
-Also if you'd like to sponsor me to work on the above mentioned open source projects, I'd be thrilled 😄
+If you have a backend-heavy project you need help with, feel free to contact me.
+Also, if you'd like to sponsor me to work on the above-mentioned open-source projects, I'd be thrilled 😄

 I also created and maintain the [WordPress integration tests with PestPHP ](https://github.com/dingo-d/wp-pest-integration-test-setup/) package.
 Super proud of that one 🙂